Data-backed planning intelligence · 3,290,000+ decisions analysed across England

 These are council averages.
 Your property is specific.

-An extension might sail through in Airedale And Ferry Fryston but face serious resistance in Crofton, Ryhill And Walton.
+An extension might sail through in Airedale And Ferry Fryston but face serious resistance in Ackworth, North Elmsall And Upton.

 Check your postcode to see what actually happens near your address.